 In this chapter we walk you through how to use the app and showcase different features that will make billing easier and more efficient.

 In this chapter:

 The number one reason why physicians get burned out is due to paperwork.
 A typical doctor will spend a few hours each week on billing, on top of their already full schedule.
 Couldn't that time be spent on more important things, like practicing medicine?
 We think so!

-That’s why it’s beneficial if you start mobile billing.
-Using a mobile billing app is a great way to:
+That’s why it’s beneficial if you use mobile billing to beat burnout by:

 Complete your billing while you work (reduces chances of forgetting to bill)

 Get prompts to help add claims correctly

 Get alerts for premiums and easy extras you might be missing out on